 A PSA test can also help in the diagnosis of prostate cancer.
 When cancerous cells develop in the prostate gland, the PSA levels in the man’s body will also rise.

-A PSA test cannot provide a definite diagnosis for prostate cancer.
+A PSA test cannot definitively diagnose prostate cancer on its own.
+Further tests and evaluations are needed to confirm the diagnosis.
 It can, however, help the doctor determine if their suspicions are correct.
 If the PSA levels are significantly high, the doctor will generally request imaging tests.

 These imaging tests will provide a view of the prostate gland.
 It can be used to determine if there is abnormal growth affecting the prostate.
 This may be an indication of cancer.
 The doctor can also use imaging tests to see if there is an enlargement of the patient’s prostate gland.